In Thailand, Every Day of the Week Has Its Own Color

 The Days and their Lucky (and Unlucky) Colors

 The days of the week not only have their own associated ‘lucky’ color.
-But also one, or two, that’s deemed to be bad luck.
+But also one, or two, colors that are deemed to be bad luck.

 |Tuesday||Pink||Yellow & White|